ericagreene/nyt-mentorship/docs/guide.md

 ### Kickoff

 A kickoff email will be sent outlining the program and schedule.
 After the kickoff email is sent two workshops will be scheduled.
 One session will be dedicated to mentees for goal setting.
-Another session will be dedicated to mentors to set expectations for mentors.
+Another session will be a workshop on coaching techniques for our mentors.
 We will support remote participants.

 ### Regular Mentor/Mentee Meetings (6 months)

-Mentors and mentees will meet for at least an hour every four weeks for the following 6 months (there will be a total of 6 meetings over the course of the program, excluding the kick-off).
+Mentors and mentees will meet for **at least an hour every month** for the following 6 months (there will be a total of 6 meetings over the course of the program, excluding the kick-off).
 In their first meeting, pairs should decide on a method for scheduling future meetings.
 They should also decide on what should be held confidential and what can be shared outside the relationship.

 Ongoing Support for mentors and mentees
 * 3 check-ins along the way, for mentors and mentees